Amsel11/scGPT_tools/README.md

 2. Generate scGPT embeddings
 3. Train a classifier and predict cell types
 4. Evaluate the results

+It is important to know several key-factors from the metadata, including the gene column, cell type and batch name.

 ### Step-by-Step Usage
 You can also run specific steps of the pipeline: